This feels like a tipping point on marijuana legalization

 Candidates and Democrats, in particular, are taking note and trying to use the issue to their advantage.

-New York Sen. Chuck Schumer has promised to introduce a decriminalization bill soon.
-Rolling Stone recently noted it is taking him some time.
+New York Sen. Chuck Schumer on Wednesday introduced his own bill to effectively decriminalize marijuana and regulate it at the federal level.

 There are other proposals to fully legalize the drug at the federal level, including one by New Jersey Sen. Cory Booker, an oft-mentioned potential 2020 presidential candidate.

 Other potential presidential candidates in the Senate, including Kirsten Gillibrand of New York, Kamala Harris of California and Bernie Sanders of Vermont have signed on as co-sponsors to Booker's effort.

-Note: This piece has been updated.